vtexdocs/dev-portal-content/docs/guides/Getting-Started/marketplace-guide.md

 - DELETE - [Delete SKU Suggestion](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#delete-/suggestions/-sellerId-/-sellerSkuId-)

-## <a name="Cataloging-offers"></a>3.
-Cataloging offers
+## 3. Marketplace: Cataloging offers

 When the seller sends a product suggestion to the marketplace with configured price and inventory information, after approval by the marketplace, this suggestion becomes an offer.
 However, before approving a seller's suggestion, it is important to ensure that the product information sent corresponds to the business strategy of the marketplace.
 When cataloging offers, consider the quality of information sent by the seller, such as price, product description and image.

 Cataloging can be performed [manually](https://help.vtex.com/en/tutorial/manual-sku-cataloging--tutorials_396) or automatically by [VTEX Matcher](https://help.vtex.com/en/tutorial/understanding-vtex-matcher-scoring--tutorials_424) and/or by external matchers.
 VTEX Matcher is a default tool used by marketplaces to analyze offers submitted by sellers and accelerate their cataloging process.

-### Marketplace: Matching
+### Matching

 When matching received suggestions, the marketplace can perform this action either in bulk or individually.

 - PUT - [Match Received SKUs individually](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/-sellerId-/-sellerskuid-/versions/-version-/matches/-matchid-)
 - PUT - [Match Multiple Received SKUs](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/matches/action/-actionName-)

-### Marketplace: Auto Approve
+### autoApprove

-Received SKUs will be approved automatically, regardless of their [Matcher score](https://help.vtex.com/en/tutorial/entendendo-a-pontuacao-do-vtex-matcher--tutorials_424), if the auto approve feature is activated.
+Received SKUs will be approved automatically, regardless of their [Matcher score](https://help.vtex.com/en/tutorial/entendendo-a-pontuacao-do-vtex-matcher--tutorials_424), if the autoApprove feature is activated.

-- PUT - [Activate autoApprove in the Marketplace's Account](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions/#put-/suggestions/configuration/autoapproval/toggle): Will be used by the marketplace to activate the auto Approve feature with the default parameters for all received SKU modules, so that all sent SKUs are automatically approved.
+- PUT - [Activate autoApprove in the Marketplace's Account](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions/#put-/suggestions/configuration/autoapproval/toggle): Will be used by the marketplace to activate the autoApprove feature with the default parameters for all received SKU modules, so that all sent SKUs are automatically approved.
-- GET - [Get Account's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration): After activating the auto Approve feature, the marketplace can use this endpoint to check the current settings of automatic approval acting in its store.
+- GET - [Get Account's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration): After activating the autoApprove feature, the marketplace can use this endpoint to check the current settings of automatic approval acting in its store.
 - PUT - [Save Account's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration): Updates the VTEX Matcher's approval parameters in the [Received SKU page](https://help.vtex.com/en/tutorial/manual-sku-cataloging--tutorials_396).
-- GET - [Get autoApprove Status in Account Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/autoapproval/toggle): Checks the auto Approve's status for a specific seller.
+- GET - [Get autoApprove Status in Account Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/autoapproval/toggle): Checks the autoApprove's status for a specific seller.
-- PUT - [Activate autoApprove Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration/autoapproval/toggle/seller/-sellerId-): The marketplace will use this to activate the auto Approve with the default parameters for a specific seller identified by sellerId.
+- PUT - [Activate autoApprove Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration/autoapproval/toggle/seller/-sellerId-): The marketplace will use this to activate the autoApprove with the default parameters for a specific seller identified by sellerId.
 - GET - [Get Seller's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/seller/-sellerId-): Checks the current automatic approval configuration for a specific seller identified by sellerId.
 - PUT - [Save Seller's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration/seller/-sellerId-): Updates the matcher's approval parameters for a specific seller identified by `sellerId`.